Your Credit Score

 The Landlord and Tenant Act 1985 covers the three main areas of responsibility which landlords have under an Assured Short-hold Tenancy (AST).

 Landlords must keep the structure and exterior of the property in a good state of repair.
-You are responsible for ensuring that the property is safe, fit for use and in a fair condition.
+You are responsible for making sure that the property is safe, fit for use and in a fair condition.

 Landlords are responsible for the safety of gas installations and appliances.
-You will need to have an annual safety check and keep proper records of the checks.
+You'll need to have a yearly safety check and keep proper records of the checks.
 There are also regulations covering the safety of electrical installations and appliances.
 Though not currently compulsory in all properties, it makes good sense to fit carbon monoxide and smoke detectors in all let properties.
-Landlords must ensure they are aware of any changes to relevant legislation.
+Landlords must make sure they are aware of any changes to relevant legislation.

 You must be able to verify that any soft furnishings and fittings you provide adhere to the relevant standards.
 Make sure you seek independent advice on your responsibilities.

-If the notice period expires and the tenant has still not left the property, you will need to start the process of eviction through the courts.
+If the notice period expires and the tenant has still not left the property, you'll need to start the process of eviction through the courts.
 You must not forcibly remove the tenant without an eviction order.

 Landlords seeking possession under an AST because the tenant has not paid the rent, or broken other terms of the agreement, will need to use one of the reasons or 'grounds' for possession specified in the Housing Act 1988.